 Thanks for supporting our efforts to build earth stewardship with our students,

--from Mrs. Orr and the staff at Seneca Central
+- Mrs. Orr and the staff at Seneca Central